Industrial-Organizational Psychologist Salary

 Popular Skills for Industrial-Organizational Psychologist

-Industrial-Organizational Psychologists seem to require a number of specific skills.
-Most notably, facility with Training Program Development, SAS, and Data Analysis are correlated to pay that is significantly above average, leading to increases of 28 percent, 19 percent, and 10 percent, respectively.
-Data Analysis and SPSS are correlating skills — those who know the former usually know the latter.
+Survey results imply that Industrial-Organizational Psychologists put a diverse skill set to use.
+Most notably, facility with Training Program Development, SAS, and Data Analysis are correlated to pay that is significantly above average, leading to increases of 28 percent, 20 percent, and 10 percent, respectively.
+Those with knowledge of Data Analysis tend to be skilled in SPSS as well.

 Pay by Experience Level for Industrial-Organizational Psychologist